anselmoferreira/bks-copy-move-detection/README.md

 2. Do your own BKS: Here you can check how the multiscale BKS is built and also can change the code to include your images and/or compare your approach against ours.

 In both cases you must download a folder called aux.
-Available to download in
+Available to download in ftp://www.recod.ic.unicamp.br/experimentos-fusao-copia-colagem

+If you use Filezilla to download our file called aux, you must configure it according to the instructions in folder called instructions_filezilla in this git repository.

 Please extract this folder in the same folder as the two folders extracted here are in your PC.